Smoke to pour into the US as Canada wildfires force province’s largest evacuation in ‘living memory’ - Local News 8

 Canada had its worst wildfire season on record in 2023, when extreme heat and drought helped propel blazes that burned more than 45 million acres.
 Last year’s fire season was Canada’s second-worst of the century.
 Some of those blazes also sent thick, hazardous smoke into US cities.

-This year, wildfires have burned more than 1.58 million acres in Canada so far, about 40% above the 10-year average for this point in the year.
+This year, wildfires have burned more than 1.58 million acres in Canada, about 40% above the 10-year average for this point in the year.

-Computer models show that smoke from the western Canadian blazes will reach the Upper Midwest and Great Lakes Thursday and Friday, potentially affecting the cities of Green Bay, Wisconsin, Milwaukee, Chicago and Detroit.
+Computer models show smoke from the western Canadian blazes will spread into the Upper Midwest and Great Lakes Friday and throughout the weekend, potentially affecting the cities of Green Bay, Wisconsin, Milwaukee, Chicago and Detroit.

 The smoke will likely be in the lower to middle levels of the atmosphere, which could lower visibility and crater air quality in some areas.

-Authorities in Minnesota have already issued an air quality alert beginning Thursday for northeastern parts of the state, warning that fine particle levels are expected to reach “a level considered unhealthy for everyone.”
-A similar alert is in effect in northern Michigan for Friday.
+Authorities in Minnesota issued an air quality alert for the northern half of the state, warning that fine particle levels are expected to reach “a level considered unhealthy for everyone.”
+A similar alert is in effect in far northern Michigan and throughout Wisconsin for Friday.

+Minnesota’s Arrowhead region had the poorest air quality in the nation on Friday morning due to the smoke.

 Some of the mid-and-low-level smoke could linger through the weekend in parts of the Midwest, according to the National Weather Service, while projections show a high-level smoke plume plunging even further south across the Plains.

-High-level smoke – which doesn’t affect air quality – is beginning to spread across the Northern Plains, shielding the sun slightly and potentially creating vibrant sunrises and sunsets.
+High-level smoke – which doesn’t affect air quality – has spread across the Northern Plains, shielding the sun slightly and potentially creating vibrant sunrises and sunsets.

 The-CNN-Wire